 The bound volumes are still the only place you can find ALL the variables for ALL the geographies available from 1790 to 1990.
 For Censuses 2000 and newer, you must use the online resources.

 The main library has most/all of the Census of Population and Housing reports from 1790 to Census 2000.
-The books are located in the West Wing of the main library on the 3rd floor.
+The books are located in the East Wing on the 1st floor.
 Population Censuses 1790-2000 are shelved together, then the Census of Housings 1960-present are shelved together.
 (Prior to 1960, population and housing was published jointly in a single set of books).
 Each year of the census contains many volumes, increasing in size each decade.
 You must hunt through the volumes looking for those that contain Census Tract data.

 The Census Books are near the north stairwell on 3-West

 These are some of the 1960 and 1970 Census volumes.
 The envelopes contain tract maps.